 The Camps are territory-wide and occur over an approximately 10-day period.
 The Camps are private events that bring together family members of MMIWG to a land-based location on the Traditional Territory of a host First Nation government in Yukon and northern BC.
-Through cultural activities that are based on principles of medicine from the land, information is shared about loved ones’ cases and outreach prevention and healing supports are provided by guest inter-agency representatives and other local supports.
-The camps are like the Outreach Support Circles but because they are private and longer, they offer the unique opportunity to share in the grieving and healing process through peer-group led support.
+Through cultural activities based on medicine principles from the land, information is shared about loved ones’ cases, and outreach prevention and healing supports are provided by guest inter-agency representatives and other local supports.
+The camps are like the Outreach Support Circles, but they are private and longer; they offer the unique opportunity to share in the grieving and healing process through peer-group-led support.

 |Year||On-the-Land Healing Camps and Gatherings for MMIWG Families|

-Carmacks Youth On-the-Land Healing Camp, Airport Lake, March 14-20.
+Carmacks Youth On-the-Land Healing Camp, Airport Lake, March 14th-20th.

-Whitehorse & Brooks Brook Gatherings, June 12-15 (partnership with Whitehorse Aboriginal Women's Circle and Liard Aboriginal Women's Society).
+Whitehorse & Brooks Brook Gatherings, June 12th-15th (partnership with Whitehorse Aboriginal Women's Circle and Liard Aboriginal Women's Society).

 The camps and circles are coordinated by the YAWC Outreach Coordinator in collaboration with FILU staff and aim to create an inclusive, safe, and caring space for individuals and the community to gather and share information about issues.
 YAWC also monitors the progress made on addressing violence and MMIWG in their community, missing persons open cases, and the support available to community members.